The Research Services department provides information technology to empower the Columbia University research community.

-We also offer a three-part series of workshops every fall and spring semester to introduce new users to Linux, Linux shell scripts, and an overview of using HPC.
-Check the Research Computing Services' page for registration details.
+We also hold HPC Open Lab hours every month via Zoom, as well as offering a three-part series of workshops every fall and spring semester to introduce new users to Linux, Linux shell scripts, and an overview of using HPC.
+Find recordings in the RCS video library and check the Research Computing Services' page for registration details.

 ...if you still have questions, email [email protected] to open a ticket with our team.